“Do not dismiss the dish saying that it is just, simply food. The blessed thing is an entire civilization in itself!”

 The southeastern part of Turkey is hot and desert-like and offers the greatest variety of kebabs and sweet pastries.
 Dishes here are spicier compared to all other regions, possibly to retard spoilage in hot weather, or as the natives say to equalize the heat inside the body to that of the outside!

-The culinary center of the Turkey is the Marmara Region, which includes Thrace, with Istanbul as its Queen City.
+The culinary center of Turkey is the Marmara Region, which includes Thrace, with Istanbul as its Queen City.
 This temperate, fertile region boasts a wide variety of fruits, vegetables, and the most delicately flavored lamb.
 The variety of fish that travel the Bosphorus surpasses those in other seas.
 Bolu, a city on the mountains, supplied the greatest cooks for the Sultan’s Palace, and even now the best chefs in the country come from Bolu.
 Istanbul, of course, has been the epicenter of the cuisine, and an understanding of Turkish Food will never be complete without a survey of the Sultan’s kitchen…

 The Kitchen of the Imperial Palace

 The importance of culinary art for the Ottoman Sultans is evident to every visitor of Topkapı Palace.
 The huge kitchens were housed in several buildings under ten domes.
 By the 17th century, some thirteen hundred kitchen staff were housed in the Palace.
-Hundreds of cooks, specializing in different categories of dishes such as soups, pilafs, kebabs, vegetables, fish, breads, pastries, candy and halva, syrup and jams and beverages, fed as many as ten thousand people a day and, in addition, sent trays of food to others in the city as a royal favor.
+Hundreds of cooks, specializing in different categories of dishes such as soups, pilafs, kebabs, vegetables, fish, breads, pastries, candy and halva, syrup and jams and beverages, fed as many as ten thousand people a day and, besides, sent trays of food to others in the city as a royal favor.

 The importance of food has been also evident in the structure of the Ottoman military elite, the Janissaries.
 The commanders of the main divisions were known as the Soupman, other high ranking officers were the Chief Cook, Scullion, Baker, and Pancake Maker, though their function had little to do with these titles.
 The huge cauldron used to make pilaf had a special symbolic significance for the Janissaries, as the central focus of each division.
 The kitchen was also the center of politics, for whenever the Janissaries demanded a change in the Sultan’s Cabinet or the head of a grand vizier, they would overturn their pilaf cauldron.
 Overturning the cauldron is an expression still used today to indicate a rebellion in the ranks.